tobe/ed3d9bo/README.md

 ## Setup
 If you have installed DirectX in its usual location, then `$(DXSDK_DIR)` should have been created.
-If not, you need to manually adjust the variable to point to your installation, or, alternatively, manually configure the library and include paths in project settings.
+If not, you need to manually adjust the environment variable to point to your installation, or, alternatively, manually configure the library and include paths in project settings.